Small Plastic Anchor Holes

 The most common anchor holes are from those little plastic inserts that split when you drive a screw into them.
 They leave holes around 1/4 inch diameter when removed.

 First, get the anchor out.
 Sometimes they pull out easily with pliers.
 Sometimes you need to thread a screw in partway and pull.
-Sometimes, honestly, I just hammer them deeper into the wall and fill over them.
+Sometimes I just hammer them deeper into the wall and fill over them.
 If it's sitting flush or below the surface, it's not causing problems.

 Fill with lightweight spackle.
-Press it in firmly, wipe off the excess.
+As Family Handyman recommends, press it in firmly, wipe off the excess.
 The spackle will shrink slightly, so slight overfilling is fine.
 Let it dry, add a touch more if needed, sand smooth.

 Prime before painting if you're doing a full repaint.
 For touch-ups, you can often get away without primer if you feather the paint carefully.